lsa-mis/modelrails_accounts_multitenancy/Multitenancy_Accounts.md

 ## [MCommunity Account](MCommunity.md):

-MCommunity accounts are a kind of pointer account.
-They point to groups defined in MCommunity to delegate access and membership tracking (*sort of) to MCommunity. [* Due to performance considerations, it is a little more complicated than simple delegation. ]
+A MCommunity Account can be thought of a Team account that leverages [MCommunity](https://mcommunity.umich.edu), the University of Michigan's identity management system to manage membership.

 ## Department Account:
 Department accounts are a special kind of MCommunity account that is tied to a MCommunity group for that department.
 Only owners of that MCommunity group can modify a department's landing page?  ** I am not confident here.

-A MCommunity Account can be thought of a Team account that leverages [MCommunity](https://mcommunity.umich.edu), the University of Michigan's identity management system to manage membership.

 ## Organization Account